Australian Cruise Academy

 1. Work the opposite to the above.
 Remember water flow is likely to be down river.

+STUCK HARD.
 THE BOAT WILL NOT BACK OFF?

 WATER LEVEL HAS DROPPED.
 BOAT WILL NOT BACK OFF.